HOOPER (BONDED WITH HANNAH) - DACHSHUND (SHORT COAT) DOG FOR ADOPTION

 Description

 Dog Breed: Dachshund (short coat).
 Adoption Fee: $250.
 Please ensure you understand and can meet the needs of this dog before applying.
-Energy level: low Potty training: mostly trained, needs a schedule Fenced yard: not needed, would be a great addition Shared walls: not suitable (vocal) People: all Dogs: all Overview Looking for a mellow, easygoing companion with a little dachshund sass?
+Energy level: low Potty training: yes with a routine schedule Fenced yard: not needed, would be a great addition Shared walls: likes to alert bark People: all Dogs: his size only Overview Looking for a mellow, easygoing companion with a little dachshund sass?
 Hooper is a 13-year-old smooth red miniature dachshund weighing 11 lbs, and he is exactly the kind of dog who makes a house feel like home.
 Hooper came to Little Paws following a divorce and is ready for the next chapter.
 He's funny and quirky in that distinctly dachshund way, utterly easygoing at his core, and more than ready to find a quiet, loving place to settle in.
+He has an emotion support friend in his best buddy Hannah, so it's best they be adopted together.
+Hannah is 9 years old.
 Environment Hooper is a low-key, contented soul.
-He loves his walks and prefers having a fenced yard to explore at his own pace.
-His crate is a happy place for him, and he's perfectly comfortable being left to his own devices for stretches of time.
-He is chatty, especially when greeting people, so a home without shared walls is the right fit.
+He loves his walks and prefers having a fenced yard to explore at his own pace, but does not need one.
+He is most content with his buddy Hannah around.
+They enjoy sharing a bed to cuddle, and then go into their respective crates for bed time.
+He is chatty, especially when greeting people, so a home without shared walls is likely the best fit.
 He travels quietly in the car with no radius restrictions.
-Pets & People Hooper is great with everyone: friendly with strangers once the initial greeting announcement has been made, relaxed and easy with all other dogs, and completely unfussy around food and treats.
-He can be adopted with foster-mate Hannah, otherwise he would need a doggo buddy or two or three at home.
-He's a senior dog in the best sense: settled, good-natured, and ready to be someone's loyal, low-drama companion for whatever comes next.
-Location Hooper is available for adoption from Haverhill, MA.
+Pets & People Hooper is great with everyone: friendly with strangers once the initial greeting announcement has been made, relaxed and easy with all other dogs his size.
+Hooper should not go to a home with large dogs (40lbs+).
+He is a good eater and loves treats.
+He needs to be adopted with foster-mate Hannah, as she is his best support!
+He's a senior dog in the best sense: settled, good-natured, and ready to be someone's loyal companion for whatever comes next.
+Location Hooper is available for adoption from Boston, MA.
 He is currently being fostered alongside Hannah, a nine-year-old female dachshund, and the two get along well and will snuggle together.
-They would be happy to go to the same home.
 Please email fosternorthlittlepawsdr with any questions or complete an adoption application at the button above.
-The adoption fee for Hooper is $250.
+The adoption fee for Hooper and Hannah is $575.

 -